 “The best part was giving the main character her happy ending.
 I cried at the end, and I’m the author.
 If I cry, I think others will cry too.”

 In May 2016, Linda Nelson returned to school.
 She does work a day job and a few months before went through a temporary separation from this position for a few weeks.
-This caused her to take a look at her long term goals, writing being one of them, continuing education was the other.
-Her studies are with Franklin Pierce University where she is seeking a Bachelor of Science degree in Integrated Studies, with a concentration in Business and Social Services.
-Both of these concentrations will help her continue with her young adult contemporary stories.
+This caused her to take a look at her long-term goals, writing being one of them, continuing education was the other.
+Her studies are at Franklin Pierce University where she is seeking a Bachelor of Science degree in Accounting, with the intentions of acquiring her Masters of Science in Accounting.
+She did take a few social service courses which she hopes will help her continue with her young adult contemporary stories.

 “I’ve always wanted a degree.
 It is funny how life happens, and you see an opportunity that you had wished you had jumped at years ago.
 I saw this and said, now or never.
 So here I am, thirty years later, going back to college.